ixvu/w4111_wiki/Relational-Model.md

 * **Candidate Key**: Minimal set of fields to identify a tuple in a relation.
 * **Primary Key**: Designated identifier for a tuple
 * **Foreign Key**: Reference to another tuple (Logical pointer)

+## See [Playing With Constraints](https://github.com/w4111/scribenotes/wiki/Livecode---Playing-With-Constraints) Livecode for a hands-on review.

 ## Question & Answer
 1. Issue with auto-incrementing or auto-generated primary key identifier, if you have some mistake in the values of the tuples you may not catch it.
 Example: Very large databases, easy to miswrite